mikeogezi/turtlebot3_rl/README.md

 - Fed the TurtleBot's camera feed to a CNN
 - Negative reward for being outside the middle of the track
 - Large magnitude negative reward for veering far off the track
-- Large positive reward for reaching th finish line
+- Large positive reward for reaching the finish line

 ## Replicating training
 - Install ROS Noetic